Coronavirus update (covid-19) - May 2021

 Our parks are open as normal but we're asking people to continue to follow the government guidelines.

-In England, up to six people (from any number of households) or two households can meet for recreation and/or exercise – as always, you must keep your distance if you are meeting people not in your household or support/childcare bubble.
+In England, up to 30 people (from any number of households) can meet for recreation and/or exercise – as always, you must keep your distance if you are meeting people not in your household or support/childcare bubble.

 Read the full information on what you can and cannot do on the Government's website.